andsens/docopt.sh/README.rst

 will then automatically add a ``source DEST`` to the parser.
 Make sure to quote your library path if it contains spaces like so ``docopt.sh --library '"/path with spaces/docopt-lib.sh"'``.
-Once that is done, you do not need to specify ``--library`` on subsequent refreshes of the parser, ``docopt.sh`` will automatically glean the previously used parameters from your script and re-apply them.
+You do not need to specify ``--library`` on subsequent refreshes of the parser, ``docopt.sh`` will automatically glean the previously used parameters from your script and re-apply them.

-Note that ``--library`` can be any valid bash expression, meaning you can use things like ``"$(dirname "$0")"``.
+``--library`` can be any valid bash expression, meaning you can use things like ``"$(dirname "$0")"``.

 On every invocation docopt checks that the library version and the version of